-Andrews University has been imlementing Google's Quarantine Summary to manage spam and other unwanted email for the past few years.
-As of February 2020, Google changed their procedures and has chosen to no longer deliver Quaratine Summaries to Andrews Exchange inboxes.
+As of February 2020, Google has chosen to no longer deliver Quaratine Summaries to mailboxes for Andrews Exchange users.
 Learn more

-To ensure that Exchange users continue to have the option to review spam email that has been filtered from their Inbox, Andrews University has implemented Microsoft's Exchange Online Protection service.
+To ensure that Exchange (now Office 365) users continue to have the option to review spam email that has been filtered from their Inbox, Andrews University has implemented Microsoft's Exchange Online Protection service.
 Read on to learn more.

-Andrews Gmail users will continue to manage junk email from their "Spam" folder by signing in to: gmail.andrews.edu.
+Users on the Andrews Gmail system will continue to manage junk email from their "Spam" folder by signing in to their Andrews email account at: gmail.andrews.edu.

-EOP applies to Andrews employees who have Microsoft Exchange accounts.
+EOP applies to Andrews employees who have Microsoft Exchange (now Office 365) email accounts.
 No matter how Andrews faculty and staff access their email, whether through Outlook (the recommended app), Outlook Web App or through a mobile device, the protection will be in place.
 Exchange users will not notice any aesthetic change to either Outlook or OWA, they may notice a decrease in spam.

 In Outlook, go to: Home tab > Junk > Junk Email Options...

 Options tab | Choose the level of protection you want.

 Note: If you want to turn off the Junk Email Filter, you must also remove names from the Junk Email Filter lists.